 Level of care is determined through the application of a comprehensive long term services and supports (LTSS) assessment instrument by qualified assessors.
-The assessment encompasses activities of daily living, instrumental activities of daily living, sensory deficits, cognitive deficits, behaviors and medical conditions/services.
-The LTSS assessment data is then entered into a scoring algorithm to generate a numerical score.
+The assessment encompasses activities of daily living, sensory deficits, cognitive deficits, behaviors, and medical conditions/services.
+The LTSS assessment data is entered into a scoring algorithm to generate a numerical score.
 The score is compared to a numerical threshold for level of care, with those at or above the threshold deemed clinically eligible.
+100% of assessments where a person scores below the threshold are reviewed by the DOM Nurse.
+If the DOM Nurse determines the algorithm, assessment and additional documentation do not clearly support LOC requirements, the DOM Nurse Administrator will review.
+If the DOM Nurse Administrator determines the algorithm, assessment and additional documentation do not clearly support LOC requirements, the physician will review.
+The SMA makes the final determination utilizing the input of these clinical reviews.

-Persons scoring below the threshold may qualify for a secondary review and a tertiary review by a physician before waiver services are denied.
-If a person is denied waiver services based on failure to meet the level of care, he/she will be notified of the reason for denial along with information, and assistance if needed, to request and arrange for a State Fair Hearing.
+When a person is denied admission to the waiver based on failure to meet the level of care, he/she will be notified of the reason for denial along with information, and assistance if needed, to request and arrange for a State Fair Hearing.